Lesson 2 - Three case studies in decolonisation: India (negotiated), Indo-China (violent) and the Congo (accelerated).

 |

-Download and complete this summary document on the three case studies of decolonisation.
 Below are two videos from John Green for those who feel they can't learn history unless Mr Green is teaching it.
 They were made nearly a decade apart - before and after fame and fortune - which explains the differences between them.
 The third film is a lecture from a series about colonisation and decolonisation that I first mentioned last year.
-Richard Evans is one of Britain's most important contemporary historians.
+Richard Evans of Cambridge University is one of Britain's most important contemporary historians.

 |